-If the interior lights are switched on using the centre switch in the overhead console and the ignition switch is turned to positions 0 or I, the lights will automatically turn OFF after 30 minutes.
+If the interior lamps are switched on using the centre switch in the overhead console and the starter switch is turned to positions 0 or I, the lamps will automatically turn off after 30 minutes.

-If the interior lights are switched on by opening a door and the ignition switch is in positions 0 or I, the lights will automatically turn off after 10 minutes.
+If the interior lamps are switched on by opening a door and the starter switch is in positions 0 or I, the lamps will automatically turn off after 10 minutes.

-If the glove compartment or vanity lights are switched on and the ignition switch is turned to positions 0 or I or the key is removed, the lights will automatically turn OFF after 30 minutes.
+If the glove compartment or vanity lamps are switched on and the starter switch is turned to positions 0 or I or the key is removed, the lamps will automatically turn off after 30 minutes.